introlab/odas_ros/README.md

 ```

 ## Hardware configuration
-For ODAS to locate and track sound sources, it needs to know what is the physical configuration of all microphones.
+For ODAS to locate and track sound sources, it needs to be configured.
 There is a file (`configuration.cfg`) that is used to provide ODAS with all the information it needs.
 You will need the position and direction of each microphones.
-See [ODAS Configuration](https://github.com/introlab/odas/wiki/Configuration) for details on each part of the file.
+See [ODAS Configuration](https://github.com/introlab/odas/wiki/Configuration) for details.

 Here are the important steps: